Sourav8243/Smartshuttle-campus-transit/README.md

 - Students can book campus shuttle rides.
 - Students can view upcoming and previous bookings.
-- Administrators can manage bookings.
+- Administrators can manage shuttle bookings.
 - Administrators can manage drivers and their availability.
-- Administrators can create and manage routes.
+- Administrators can create and manage shuttle routes.
-- Drivers can be assigned to routes and bookings.
+- Drivers can be assigned to routes and shuttle operations.
 - Administrators can monitor shuttle demand and usage.
 - Users can manage their profile and notification preferences.

-The project was developed as a frontend-focused prototype using mock data and browser local storage.
+This project was developed as a frontend-focused prototype using mock data and browser LocalStorage for persistence.

 ---